 UIResourceRenderer Component

-component is the main entry point for rendering MCP-UI resources in your application.
+The UIResourceRenderer component renders MCP-UI resources embedded in tool responses.
 It automatically detects the resource type and renders the appropriate component internally.
 It is available as a React component and as a Web Component.

 React Component